Omoyele Sowore treason charges: International protests

 On August 23, 48 press freedom advocates petitioned the United Nations (UN) and the African Commission on Human and Peoples’ Rights, to urgently intervene by securing Sowere's immediate release.
 They also described Sowore's arrest as a gross violation of his human rights and a threat to press freedom in Nigeria, and by September 26, resent an update to their appeal for intervention.
-Also in September, another group of 72 writers, academics and activists, which includes Edmund Phelps, Anya Schiffrin, Ann Cooper, Sheila Coronel, Okey Ndibe and Bruce Shapiro sent an open letter to demand that Nigeria drop charges against Omoyele Sowore.
-Ope Sowore, his wife led a group of protesters to the UN Plaza building where President Buhari was in attendance and also led supporters to stage a rally outside the office of U.S senator Bob Menedez to demand her husband's release.
+Also in September, another group of 72 writers, academics and activists, which includes Edmund Phelps, Anya Schiffrin, Sheila Coronel, Okey Ndibe and Bruce Shapiro sent an open letter to demand that Nigeria drop charges against Omoyele Sowore.
+Ope Sowore, his wife led a group of protesters to the UN Plaza building where President Buhari was in attendance and also led supporters to stage a rally outside the office of U.S. senator Bob Menedez to demand her husband's release.

 Release

-Omoyele Sowore's was finally released on December 24, 2019 on bail.
+Omoyele Sowore's was finally released on December 24, 2019, on bail.
 His release came to be after the Nigeria's Attorney-General of the Federation (AGF) and Minister of Justice, Mr. Abubakar Malami (SAN), said in a statement on Tuesday that he had issued a directive to the DSS to release him and others.
-This was after the Attorney General took over the prosecution of all charges against Sowore from the DSS after issuing a letter to intent on December 11, 2019 to the Director General of the DSS directing them to forward all the case files to the AGF's office.
+This was after the Attorney General took over the prosecution of all charges against Sowore from the DSS after issuing a letter to intent on December 11, 2019, to the Director General of the DSS directing them to forward all the case files to the AGF's office.
 In the same vein, Sowore's legal team called for a total withdraw of charges pending any other criminal charges against his client, insisting that there was no evidence to get the ‘Revolution Now’ protests convener convicted on present charges.